 Based on Hurricane Irma's impact on the Virgin Islands on September 6, 2017, the Tutu High-Rise Apartments located on St. Thomas, was severely damaged making it unhabitable.
 VIHA identified the need to demolish the development.
 An application for the demolition of Tutu High-Rise Apartments was approved by HUD and the phased demolition is in progress.
 Phase I - The demolition of buildings 10, 11, 12 and 22 was completed in January 2023.
-The Demolition of Phases 2 and 3 have been awarded and is scheduled to be completed in 2024.
-The last demolition phase, Phase 4, is scheduled to be demolished in 2025.
+The Demolition of Phases 2 and 3 have been solicited The completion of last demolition phase, Phase 4, will be determined at a later date.